zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Ivy says, “It’s a nice tribute to a man who touched  so many lives.”
 A “tribute” (tribute) is something that is done or said to show  respect for someone or to something, to show admiration.
 Sometimes, when some one is very famous and they get old, they will have a tribute on televisio n to that person, where other people will stand up and they will talk about what a wonderful person that is.
 That’s a tribute.
 Ivy says that this obituary is a nice tribute to a man who “touched so many lives.”
 “To touch (touch) a life” means to affect someone, to have an impact on someone in a positive way.

  Ivy says, “It says here that he” – Mr. McBoo – “is survived by his wife and his five children.”
 The expression “to be survived by someon e” means that those are the people, usually your close relatives, who are still  living.
 So, if I die and my wife is still living, my obituary would say that I was surv ived by my wife.
 That’s the close relation of mine who is still living.
-So, if you ar e survived by someone, those are people who continue to live even though you have di ed, and typically, that would be a spouse (your wife, your husband), your childre n, maybe brothers and sisters, cousins, perhaps even parents if someone d ies young.
+So, if you are survived by someone, those are people who continue to live even though you have di ed, and typically, that would be a spouse (your wife, your husband), your childre n, maybe brothers and sisters, cousins, perhaps even parents if someone d ies young.

 Stephan says, “Did he live to a ripe old age?”
 The expression “A ripe (ripe) old age” just means a very old age.
 Typically, we use t his expression when the person not only has lived a long time, but they wer e in pretty good health even when they were old.
 They could still think clearly.
 They were still very much active.
 Ivy says, “He was 97 when he died.
 There’ll  be a memorial service and funeral for him this Saturday.”
 A “memorial service ” is usually an event where people come and they talk about the person who has died.
 They remember him.
 They share their own memories with other people.
 A “funeral” is typically a more formal event, often a religious event, where the bo dy is either taken to a church and there is some sort of religious ceremony held, and/or to a cemetery where the body is put into the ground.
 A “cemetery” (ceme tery) is a place where bodies are buried – after you die, of course.